harsh317/InstaGram-Clone-Django/README.md

 ## Tested
 - Windows

+## Features
+- Login
+- Signup
+- Profile
+- See All posts By a particular User
+- Pagination
+- Post Posts
+- See time when Post was Posted
+- Location Of user who Posted

 ## Tasks:
 - Add a functin that removes all the images not being used
 - I have not completed **a** step that allows user post image.Complete It